TheHive-Project/TheHiveDocs/admin/cluster.md

-# TheHive cluster
+# Cluster Configuration

-TheHive is horizontally scalable.
-You can dynamically add node to your cluster to increase the performance of the platform.
+Starting from version 3.1.0, TheHive can scale horizontally very easily.
+You can dynamically add nodes to your cluster to increase the performance of the platform.
-TheHive API is stateless, except for stream.
+TheHive API is stateless to the exclusion of the stream (or real-time flow).
 For this reason, the cluster nodes need to communicate with each other.
-You can configure TheHive in a cluster from version 3.1.0.

-The first node of the cluster has a specific role : it must initiate the cluster creation.
-Then other nodes only needs to contact at least one node of the cluster to join it.
-This is done by configuring "seed nodes".
+The first node of the cluster has a specific role: it must initiate the cluster creation.
+Any additional node only needs to contact at least one node of the cluster to join it.
+This is done by configuring so-called *seed nodes*.

-The first node must have itself in the seed node.
-The other nodes must have at least one already joined node in its seed node list.
+The first node must have itself in the seed node list.
+The other nodes must have at least one entry corresponding to a node that has already joined the seed node list.

-**Note** : all cluster nodes must share the same secret (`play.http.secret.key` in application.conf)
+**Note** : all cluster nodes must share the same secret (`play.http.secret.key` in `application.conf`).

 ## Configuration

-Define node1 (10.0.0.1) as first node of the cluster.
-Its configuration looks like :
+Define `node1` (for example with IP address `10.0.0.1`) as the first node of the cluster.
+The configuration section in `application.conf` should look like the following:
 ```
 akka {
   remote {